fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 This may sound very constrained, but it is for good reason.
 The structure imposed by this rule forces the CE to be in a canonical form ([McBride & Paterson](http://www.staff.city.ac.uk/~ross/papers/Applicative.html)):

-> Any expression built from the Applicative combinators can be transformed to a canonical form in which a single pure function is ‘applied’ to the effectful parts in depth-first order:
+> Any expression built from the Applicative combinators can be transformed to a canonical form in which a single pure function is "applied" to the effectful parts in depth-first order:
 `pure f <*> arg1 <*> ... <*> argN`
 This canonical form captures the essence of Applicative programming: computations have a fixed structure, given by the pure function, and a sequence of subcomputations, given by the effectful arguments.